GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-93/index.md

 different companies involved in the creation of PWA technologies: Google, Intel, Microsoft, and Samsung.

-There are a ton of great talks and content!
+There are a ton of great talks and content.
 You can learn more and register at [PWASummit.org][pwa-summit].

 ## And more! {: #more }